Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

 We really enjoy Mystery Science.

 I admit that I haven’t used cK-12 books as a complete curriculum, though it certainly can be used that way.
-I actually used it to help me determine what topics to teach at each grade level by using the table of contents for each book.
+I actually used the table of contents to help me determine what topics to teach at each grade level.
 I then filled in those topics with living books and activities.

 If you’re looking for a complete standards-based secular science curriculum, then this is a good option.